Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Optimal and Maximal - Soft Domatic Partitions

-Let us again illustrate an example by the graph in Figure \ref{fig:domatic_partition_error}.
-The four nodes marked with a red ring in the figure are incompletely covered, since one or more nodes of the partition are not present in their neighbourhoods.
-In order to be completely covered by security means, a node needs to have access to all three colours (blue, magenta, yellow) within its direct neighbourship.
+Let us again illustrate an example by the graph in Fig. \ref{fig:domatic_partition_error}.
+The four nodes marked with a red ring are incompletely covered.
+Hence, they are missing one or several distinctly coloured nodes in their inclusive neighbourhood.
+In order to be completely covered by security means, a node needs to have access to all three colours (blue, magenta, yellow) within its direct neighbourhood.
 The error term $e_\text{inc\_nodes}$ identifies these nodes and sums up their occurrences.
-So, we obtain the resulting value for $e_\text{inc\_nodes}=4$.
+So, we obtain as result $e_\text{inc\_nodes}=4$.